scottwernervt/ember-notifier/tests/dummy/app/docs/dynamic/template.md

 # Dynamic

-The notification's message can be dynamic by passing a component to the `contentComponent` option.
+The notification's content can be dynamic by passing a component to the `contentComponent` option.

 {{#docs-snippet name="message-component-option.js"}}